 All investors should ensure their holdings are adequately diversified and appropriately hedged.
 Constructing a portfolio that meets these criteria while aligning with personal values often requires specialized expertise.

 There are countless socially responsible investing strategies and products available to the public.
 Even the most discerning investors should be able to find one that fits their objectives.
 That said, traditional wealth management strategies might still be a better option for some.

 To read more about the potential challenges and benefits of socially responsible investing, click here to read our latest whitepaper.
 And to learn more about how Pekin Hardy Strauss Wealth Management helps clients align their portfolios with their values, visit us here.

 This article is prepared by Pekin Hardy Strauss, Inc. (“Pekin Hardy”, dba Pekin Hardy Strauss Wealth Management) for informational purposes only and is not intended as an offer or solicitation for business.
 The information and data in this article does not constitute legal, tax, accounting, investment or other professional advice.
 The views expressed are those of the author(s) as of the date of publication of this article, and are subject to change at any time due to changes in market or economic conditions.
 Pekin Hardy cannot assure that the strategies discussed herein will outperform any other investment strategy in the future.
-Because the application of ESG (environmental, social, governance) screens eliminate certain securities as investments, it may cause performance to behave either positively or negatively compared to strategies that do not apply ESG screens.
-Because the application of Socially Responsible Investing (SRI) eliminates certain securities as investments, it may cause performance to behave either positively or negatively compared to strategies that do not screen for SRI criteria.
+Because the applications of ESG (environmental, social, governance) or Socially Responsible Investing (SRI) screens eliminate certain securities as investments, they may cause performance to behave either positively or negatively compared to strategies that do not apply such screens.